 Each thesis or dissertation is expected to have a table of contents for the convenience of the reader.
-There is no specific format that students must follow in this case.
-The table of contents should be easy to read, consistent and have page numbers listed on the right side of the page.
+The table of contents should be single-spaced with a blank line between each entry.
+It should be easy to read, consistent and have page numbers listed on the right side of the page.
 The table of contents can include page number references for the preliminary pages, but it is not required.